r58Playz/MonoMod/README.md

 ## WASM
 Usage instructions:
-- Add a NativeFileReference to `liba.o` from [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build) and use the patched threaded runtime from there.
+- Add a NativeFileReference to `liba.o` and `hot_reload_detour.o` from [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build) and use the patched threaded runtime from there.
 - Import MonoMod from this repo
 - Use MonoMod normally!